featurevisor/featurevisor/docs/cli.md

 ## Find usage

-Learn where/if certain segments are attributes are used in.
+Learn where/if certain segments and attributes are used in.

 ### Segment usage